arghanath007/Data-Science/Deep Learning/DeepLearning.md

 > 2. Deep Learning and TensorFlow Fundamentals(Completed)

-> 3. Neural network regression with TensorFlow(Continue)
+> 3. Neural network regression with TensorFlow(Completed)

+> 4. Neural network classification in TensorFlow

-> Start from Video 23
+> Start from Video 2